7.1 Family Placement Statement of Purpose |

 Approval

 The information obtained forms the basis of an assessment report.
-The Service uses the Coram BAAF (British Association for Adoption and Fostering) Framework - Prospective Adopters Report 2013.
+Family Placement Service uses the Coram BAAF (British Association for Adoption and Fostering) Framework - Prospective Adopters Report 2013.
 The content of the Prospective Adopters Report is shared with the applicants and then presented to the Adoption Panel.
 The Panel makes recommendations about the suitability of applicants to be approved as adoptive parents.

 Post approval, adopters are invited to continue their development through reading, sessions with their social worker and post approval training.
 Annual approval reviews are carried out if the applicants have not been matched with a child within the first year, and again in any subsequent years.